Whether you’ve been partying hard or relaxing by the fireplace, chances are your holiday guilt is kicking in.

 Did you know that the average person packs on an extra 7-10 pounds between Thanksgiving and Christmas?

-I understand how difficult it can be when you realize all those extra calories from holiday dinners went straight to your mid-section.
-Many people bust their butt all year trying to live a healthy lifestyle, then easily give in to temptations during the Christmas season.
+I understand how difficult it is when you realize those extra calories from holiday dinners have gone straight to your mid-section.

 But feeling bad is the last thing you want to be doing.